jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 viewed as a positive.
 But we found a concerning disconnect between the perceived likelihood of such an event and how prepared organizations are to deal with one.
 Nearly two\-thirds (61%) agree that their organization is unprepared to cope with a targeted cyber attack.
-Once again, this is above 2022s figure of 50% and more in line with 2021s finding of 66%.
-This is further evidence that CISOs are returning to the new normalthough its a normal that offers little comfort.
+Once again, this is above 2022’s figure of 50% and more in line with 2021’s finding of 66%.
+This is further evidence that CISOs are returning to the “new normal”—though it’s a normal that offers little comfort.
-For their part, board members are much more confident in their organizations ability to deter cyber threats.
+For their part, board members are much more confident in their organization’s ability to deter cyber threats.
 In our survey of board members last year, just 47% believed they were unprepared for such